latentflip/domthing/README.md

 # What is this?

 A DOM-aware, mustache/handlebars-like, templating engine.
+Heavily inspired by HTMLBars.

 # How do i I use it?